 Reposted with permission from Holistic Birth of Orlando.

-We are the only eutheria (placental mammals) that do not eat our placentas after birth.
+We are one of the only placental mammals that do not eat our placentas after birth.
 Why is this?
-It seems to me that we have been too far removed from trusting our bodies.
-It’s also common in America to think of medicine as something manipulated or invented by man instead of from nature.
+It seems that we have been too far removed from trusting our bodies.
+It’s common in America to think of medicine as something manipulated or invented by man instead of from nature itself.
 And then there is the gross factor; I hear women often say how they could never do it because it’s just too disgusting a thought.

 Ingesting the placenta after birth has amazing benefits to the mother.
 Childbirth can affect the body in many ways; sometimes women suffer from Postpartum Depression, fatigue, hormone imbalance, excessive bleeding and a general level of aches and pain.
 The placenta is an amazing organ, designed to protect and nourish our growing baby throughout our entire pregnancy.
 It contains many valuable hormones and is high in iron, exactly what our bodies need to quickly recover from birth so that we can tend to and provide for our newborn child; hardly a coincidence.